mefellows/respite/respite-core/src/jekyll/index.md

 ## Getting Started

 <p class="message">
-  The recommended approach is using the Respite Generator, as it comes integrated with a scaffolding engine to continue .
+  The recommended approach is using the Respite Generator, as it comes integrated with a scaffolding engine to assist with rapid development.
 </p>

 ### Using the Respite Generator